oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Ecosystem-specific Public Key Verification Methods {#ecosystem-verification-rules}

-When defining ecosystem-specific rules for the verification of the public key, as outlined in (#public-key-for-issuer-signed-jwts-verification), it is critical that those rules maintain the integrity of the relationship between the `iss` value within the Issuer-signed JWT and the public keys of the Issuer.
+When defining ecosystem-specific rules for the verification of the public key, as outlined in (#public-key-discovery-for-issuer-signed-jwts-verification), it is critical that those rules maintain the integrity of the relationship between the `iss` value within the Issuer-signed JWT and the public keys of the Issuer.